venam/2bwm/README.md

 * Use the `xcb_ewmh.h` functions instead of that ugly hardcoded ATOM enum for example instead of the `ATOM[atom_client_list]` we could use `xcb_ewmh_set_client_list`

-* Toggable sticky workspace per monitor

 * Extended Window Manager Hints (EWMH)

   - Use the new xcb-ewmh for the EWMH hints.
      _NET_WM_STATE, _NET_WM_STATE_STICKY,
      _NET_WM_STATE_MAXIMIZED_VERT, [etc](https://standards.freedesktop.org/wm-spec/wm-spec-latest.html#idm140200472615568).

-* A separate workspace list for every monitor.
-(CTRL+NUM)
-	* get the cursor position (on which monitor)
-	* unmap all window that are only on this monitor
-	* map window on the workspace NUM that are on this monitor
-	* problem with curws and remapping
-	* curws could be associated with the focuswin instead

 * Check why the input focus doesn't work well with applications such as macopix